Updated: January 30, 2024

 Then you’ll probably enjoy either being an investor or a trader, or both!
-A good strategy for you might be to trade stocks or currencies, then funnel your earnings there towards investments.
+A good strategy for you might be to trade stocks or currencies and then funnel your earnings there towards investments.

-Please note that your results to this test is not an accurate determination whether you are an investor or a trader.
-But it is a good way to have an initial evaluation of yourself, so you can take further steps towards the right direction in learning who you really are.
+Please note that your results on this test are not an accurate determination of whether you are an investor or a trader.
+But it is a good way to have an initial evaluation of yourself so you can take further steps toward the right direction in learning who you really are.